 Use water or another clear, noncarbonated liquid.
 Breast milk may be given if your child is breastfeeding.

 If your child vomits the fluid, wait at least another 30 minutes.
-Then begin again with a very small amount of fluid every 5 to 10 minutes. .
+Then start again with a very small amount of fluid every 5 to 10 minutes.

-If your child is having trouble swallowing liquids, offer frozen juice bars or ice chips.
+If your child is having trouble swallowing liquids, offer frozen juice bars (without pieces of fruit) or ice chips.

 Solid food.
 If your child is hungry and asking for food, try giving small amounts of a bland food.
 This includes crackers, dry cereal, rice, or noodles.
 Avoid giving your child greasy, fatty, or spicy foods for a few days as your child recovers.

-Medication.
-If your child has a fever, ask your doctor if you can give an over-the-counter medication, such as acetaminophen.
-These medications may also be available in suppository form if your child is still vomiting.
-Talk to your pharmacist to learn more.
+Medicines.
+If your child has a fever, ask your healthcare provider if you can give an over-the-counter medicine, such as acetaminophen.
+These medicines may also be available in suppository form if your child is still vomiting.
+Talk with your pharmacist to learn more.
 Don’t give your child aspirin to relieve a fever.
 Using aspirin to treat a fever in children could cause a serious condition called Reye syndrome.
 Also, ibuprofen is not approved for infants under 6 months of age.

 Vomiting several times an hour for several hours

 Vomiting after taking prescription medicine